Sound-Rec-Ed - Sound Recorder & Editor

 Often, editing is an iterative process: Make an edit.
 Listen to it.
 Adjust it.
 Listen again.
 Adjust.
 Etc., until you get it just right.

 5. You can join sound files together by clicking the Append a File button on the bottom-right.
-This brings up a file-browser where you can select a WAV-file to append to the present file.
+This brings up a file-browser where you can select a sound file to append to the present file.
 You can build up a larger recording by appending several files together.

-7. You may adjust the volume by clicking the Gain button.
+6. You may adjust the volume by clicking the Volume button.
 This is useful to adjust recordings from differing sources to more closely match each other, such as to raise the volume on a faint recording, etc..
-More about setting the gain, below.
+More about setting the volume, below.

 The four buttons to the right of the graph enable you to view the volume profile in various units: Average dB, Peak dB, Average linear, Peak Linear.
 The default WAV-file parameters match audio CD-Rom's in sample range and rate.
 The range is about 90-dB, or 32,767 linear units.
 As traditional in audio equipment, the maximum value is displayed at 0-dB, and all lower values are displayed as negative dB.
-To avoid clipping distortion, it is usually desirable to keep the (average) volume below, say, -20 dB, as shown in the snap-shot.
+To avoid clipping distortion, it is usually desirable to keep the average volume below, say, -20 dB, as shown in the snap-shot, or keep the peak-volume below zero-dB.

-You can change the volume of recordings by pressing the Gain button.
-The default value is 1.0, which does not change the volume level when saved.
-Doubling the gain level (2.0) raises the volume by 3-dB.
-Halving the gain level (0.5) decreases the volume by 3-dB.
+You can change the volume (loudness) of recordings by pressing the Set Volume button.
+The default change amount is 0-dB (or 1.0x linear), which does not change the volume level when saved.
+Doubling the recorded levels (2.0x) raises the volume by 6-dB.
+Halving the level (0.5x) decreases the volume by 6-dB.

 See configuration above, for configuring the sound-tools used by Sound-Editor.